NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/program/economic-mobility-leadership-network)

 **Description:**
 From 2019 to 2023, the Economic Mobility Leadership Network (EMLN) supported county leaders in developing strategies to improve upward economic mobility.
-It provided cohort-based learning opportunities and tackled interconnected issues such as housing, workforce development, and digital inclusion.
-This initiative laid the groundwork for future NACo mobility efforts, including the current Counties for Economic Mobility initiative.
+It provided cohort-based learning opportunities and tackled interconnected issues such as housing, workforce development and digital inclusion.
+This initiative laid the groundwork for future NACo mobility efforts, including the Counties for Economic Mobility initiative.

 ---